hasselmonians/RatCatcher/README.md

 ```

 This will gather the data into a `table` in MATLAB on your local computer.
+`stitch`ing appends the full path of the raw data.

 ## What does RatCatcher actually do?